-As for entertainment, there are rainy day versions for most of the outdoor entertainment.
-The daytime parade at Tokyo Disneyland (Dreaming Up!) has a shortened version with just the floats and characters (no dancers).
-Tokyo Disneyland Electrical Parade Dreamlights is always canceled during rain and replaced with a special nighttime parade called “Nightfall Glow.”
+As for entertainment, there are rainy-day versions for most outdoor entertainment.
+The daytime parade at Tokyo Disneyland (Disney Harmony in Color) has a shortened version with just the floats and characters (no dancers).
+Tokyo Disneyland Electrical Parade Dreamlights is always cancelled during rain and replaced with a special nighttime parade called “Nightfall Glow.”

 Special Character Greetings

-Tokyo Disneyland has three special character greetings that only happen on rainy days.
-At the front of Tokyo Disneyland, you’re able to meet Mickey and Minnie in their special rain outfits.
-Then over in Toontown, Daisy greets guests in her cute raincoat.
-These only happen during the day.
+Tokyo Disneyland has special character greetings that only happen on rainy days.
+At the front of Tokyo Disneyland, you can meet Mickey and Minnie in their special rain outfits, which only occur during the daytime.

 Other characters still greet guests in the World Bazaar in Tokyo Disneyland, under the walkway of Hotel MiraCosta, and in Mermaid Lagoon at Tokyo DisneySea.